Seguenzia transenna

 Seguenzia transenna is a species of extremely small deep water sea snail, a marine gastropod mollusk in the family Seguenziidae.

 Description

-The height of this translucent, nacreous, white shell attains 3.1 mm.
+The height of this translucent, nacreous, white shell attains 3.1 mm, with a similar width of 2.8 mm.

 Distribution

 The type specimen of this marine species was found off New Zealand in the Tasman Basin at a depth of 1029 m.